pbhogan/InControl/Assets/InControl/README/README.markdown

 ## Supported Controllers

-* Xbox 360 controller support for Windows, Mac and OUYA.
+* Xbox 360 controller on Windows, Mac and OUYA.
-* Playstation 3 controller support for Windows, Mac and OUYA.
+* Playstation 3 controller on Windows, Mac and OUYA.
-* Playstation 4 controller support for Windows, Mac and Linux.
+* Playstation 4 controller on Windows, Mac and Linux.
 * OUYA controller support on OUYA and Windows.
 * Logitech F310 support on Windows and Mac.
 * Mad Catz FPS Pro support on Mac.
+* Logitech Dual Action on Windows.
+* Executioner X Controller on Mac.
 * GameStick support.
 * Keyboard and Mouse support on Windows, Mac and Linux.